lRomul/argus-freesound/README.md

     python predict_folds.py --experiment corr_noisy_007
     ```

-   Predictions, submission file and validation metrics will be in `data/predictions/corr_noisy_007`
+   Predictions, submission file, and validation metrics will be saved in `data/predictions/corr_noisy_007`

 #### Ensemble

-If you want to reproduce the whole ensemble, you should train all experiments in [stacking_predict.py](stacking_predict.py), a laboratory journal can help with experiments commit hashes.
+If you want to reproduce the whole ensemble, you should train all experiments in [stacking_predict.py](stacking_predict.py), the laboratory journal can help with experiments commit hashes.
 In the future, I will probably make this pipeline more simply reproducible.

 ### Kernel build system

-It was quite impossible to manage the project without a way to split the solution into modules.
+It was quite challenging to manage the project without a way to split the solution into modules.
 The idea of kernel building from the [first place solution of the Mercari Price Suggestion Challenge](https://www.kaggle.com/c/mercari-price-suggestion-challenge/discussion/50256#latest-315679) was used.
 You can find the build system template [here](https://github.com/lopuhin/kaggle-script-template).
-To create a submission, run `python build_kernel.py`, this would compress the whole project into scripts in `kernel` folder:
+To create a submission, run `python build_kernel.py`, this would compress the whole project into scripts in the `kernel` folder:
 * `kernel_template.py` - single model submission
 * `stacking_kernel_template.py` - ensemble submission